educhielle/e3extensions/README.md

 ````
 It shows 144 as the result, which is correct.
 Yahoo!

+## Static vs Dynamic LibG

+The Cryptosystem supports dynamic (shared object) or static (include) loading of LibG.
+The use of dynamic libG allows the several G functions in the same code.
+But if the code is targeting baremetal or you are planning to use only one G function, the static libG may be more appropriate.
+The dynamic approach is the standard.
+To use the static, you must:
+* *#define STATIC_LIBG* in the beggining of your code (see *test/main/main.cpp*)
+* *#include "path/to/your/libg"* before including *secureint.h*
+* name your G function in your libg file as *libg* (see *src/libg/libg.cpp*)

 ## Cross Compiling

 To cross compile your code, use one of the following methods.
 Examples cross compiling to *openRISC 1000 baremetal* using code *test/main/main.cpp*.